 Anyone involved in preparing and approving budgets and managing an organisation’s resources.

 Community, Voluntary and Charitable Organisations have a responsibility to manage their money and other resources properly.
 Budgeting is an essential management tool that helps such organisations manage resources effectively.
 This workshop is for anyone involved in the process of budgeting and managing an organisation’s resources.
+The workshop will include practical examples and short exercises using MS Excel.
+To ensure the training is as interactive and participatory as possible, we limit the number of participants to 10.
+Laptops will be provided.

 The main areas covered will be: